 TOTAL FINANCING SOURCES: The sum of all resources available to meet financing requirements for a fiscal year.
-It includes fund balance (unreserved/undesignated), decreases (or cancellations) in reserves and designations, and estimated revenues.
+It includes fund balances and decreases (or cancellations) in obligated fund balance, and estimated revenues.

 TOTAL FINANCING USES: The total financing needs for a fiscal year.
-It includes estimated financing uses (appropriations) and increases in reserves and designations.
+It includes estimated financing uses (appropriations) and increases in obligated fund balance.